preethampaul/gdrive2/README.md

 2. A client secrets file is required.
 Read [client_name](#client_name) below.

-3. After installing `gdrive`, try the following steps to be able to use gd from command line.
+3. After installing `gdrive`, try the following steps to be able to use `gd.py`'s functions from command line.

 &nbsp;&nbsp;&nbsp;First, import the gdrive in a python console.